jruizcabrejos/jruizcabrejos/content/post/hello-world-i-guess-20241209/index.md

 ### print("Hello World")

-At the time of writing, my web(site) starts with an ominous message:
+At the time of writing, my web(site) opens with an ominous message:

 {{% callout %}}
-"This “personal” website has been changed and rebuild several times over the past few years.
-Hopefully this is the last one?"
+"This “personal” website has been changed and rebuilt several times over the past few years.
+Hopefully, this is the last one?"
 {{% /callout %}}

-And while I do hope this is the last time I am rebuilding this website, I have to recognize that I suffer from a 'lack of documentation' problem.
-Don't get me wrong though:
+And while I do hope this is the last time I am rebuilding this website, I have to admit that I suffer from a 'lack of documentation' problem.
+Don't get me wrong, though:

 Everything I have done in the context of "academic" projects has been meticulously documented and every step is detailed somewhere.
-Where and when possible, papers and methods are publicly available and are open-source.
+Where possible, papers and methods are publicly available and open-source.
 If you don't know what the [FAIR Principles](https://www.nature.com/articles/sdata201618) are, don't talk to me, etc.

 I also have the tendency to hoard and take note of every little idea, draft or file that was generated through the ✨process✨just in case we have to 'look back at it'  in the future.